 .
 The cafe is a relaxing and soulful space which is all about “bringing together elements of India, chai-infused drinks, energy snacks with hints of spice and a bookshelf to browse for wellness”.

-Experience International Women's Day
+Events in Carnaby for International Women's Day

 Follow @CarnabyLondon for all the latest news and updates.